GissurM/cfDNA_Nanopore/Telomeric_analysis/README.md

 ## Dependencies
 - Python 3.9 (tested)
-- Samtools (recommended may not be necessary)
+- Samtools (Needs to be available on system path, if possible running through module library is  recommended)
 - Python packages:
     - Pysam